vicras/Leverx/DealerStat/README.md

 # Dealer Stat

-The goal of the project is to create a service that provides an independent rating to _trader_ of in-game items.
-The rating of the traders is based on the reviews that any user of the network can offer.
-At the same time, the seller places a game item on the service, which anyone can get acquainted with.
-Each review and game item is checked by the service administrator before publication.
+The goal of the project is to create a platform that provides independent ratings of in-game items _traders_.
+The ratings are calculated according to the reviews provided by all the traders' customers.
+At the same time, traders list their in-game items for sale so anyone can get acquainted with them.
+Each review and in-game item is checked by the platform administrator before publication.

 ## ROLES:

-Several roles are used to work with the service:
+Several roles are used:

 - Admin
 - Trader